Climate Change and Island Forests

 Conducted by Dr. Charles Bourque of UNB’s Forestry and Environmental Management faculty, the study used forest inventory data from the 2000 Corporate Land Use Inventory, long term climate data from Environment Canada, and the results of the 2008 LIDAR elevation and slope study to develop a computer model, which predicts how the selected Acadian Forest tree species may respond to various climate change scenarios.

 The study focuses on Acadian Forest species such as white spruce, cedar, hemlock, white pine, red oak, and several maples and birches.
-Researchers can use this model to analyse climate change effects on other native trees as well as species from more southern regions of North America to see how they may perform under different climatic conditions.
+Researchers can use this model to analyze climate change effects on other native trees as well as species from more southern regions of North America to see how they may perform under different climatic conditions.
 The outcomes will enable government, forest managers, wildlife biologists, forest product businesses, land owners and others who rely on healthy forests to plan for the future.